Mid-Atlantic gap: History

 Bomber Command did not refuse entirely to offer assistance against U-boats.
-From 14 January to May 1943, they flew 7,000 sorties against the U-boat pens in Lorient, Brest, and St. Nazaire, at a cost of 266 aircraft and crews.
+From 14 January to May 1943, they flew 7,000 sorties against the U-boat pens in Lorient, Brest and St. Nazaire, at a cost of 266 aircraft and crews.
 They accomplished no damage to the pens nor the submarines within them.
 Coastal Command strength never reached 266 VLRs.
 Raids against German U-boat building yards had similarly disappointing results.

 Aircraft also had an important indirect role by preventing the formation of wolf packs.
 They limited the places U-boats could attack in safety, and (by reducing the ability of shadowing U-boats to find and track convoys) made shipping harder to find, thereby reducing losses.
 This also helped the convoy escorts, by enabling them to deal with one U-boat at a time.
 Despite a willingness of Royal Canadian Air Force aircraft to fly in (perennially bad) conditions off the Grand Banks Coastal Command would never have attempted, U-boats could trail convoys beginning very soon after departure from Halifax.
-Without air-to-surface-vessel (ASV) radar, the almost "perpetual fog of the Grand Banks also allowed pack operations to penetrate within a couple of hundred miles of Newfoundland, while aircraft patrolled harmlessly above", and made visual detection impossible.
+Without air-to-surface-vessel radar (ASV), the almost "perpetual fog of the Grand Banks also allowed pack operations to penetrate within a couple of hundred miles of Newfoundland, while aircraft patrolled harmlessly above", and made visual detection impossible.

 A means of detecting surfaced submarines at night—when they were at their most vulnerable, recharging batteries, and felt most safe—was a top priority for Coastal Command.
 ASV gave it to them.
 The previous AI.II (Mark 2 Airborne Interception) radar became ASV.II (Air to Surface Vessel Mark 2) fitted in Coastal Command aircraft.
-Coastal Command priority for it, however, ranked behind RAF Fighter Command's night fighter units.
+Coastal Command priority for it ranked behind RAF Fighter Command's night fighter units.
 ASV.II's 1½-metre wavelength (actually 1.7 m, 176 MHz), mid-VHF band emissions meant that a submarine was usually lost in sea return before it came in visual range, at around 1 mi, by which time it was already diving.
-In response, the Leigh light was developed.
-Though it had to overcome Air Ministry indifference, and only entered service in June 1941, it proved very successful.
-This, however, required a large aircraft, such as the Wellington or Liberator, to carry the generator needed to power the light, and most of Coastal Command's aircraft were incapable of it, nor were Bomber Command inclined to turn over anything better.
-Moreover, the Germans developed Metox, which picked up ASV's radar pulses before it was able to detect a submarine at all, rendering it useless.
+The Leigh light was developed; it had to overcome Air Ministry indifference, and only entered service in June 1941, it proved very successful.
+This required a large aircraft, such as the Wellington or Liberator, to carry the generator needed to power the light, and most of Coastal Command's aircraft were incapable of it, nor were Bomber Command inclined to turn over anything better.
+The Germans developed Metox, which picked up ASV radar pulses before it was able to detect a submarine at all, rendering it useless.